davidmreed/DMRNoteAttachmentImporter/README.md

 # DMRNoteAttachmentImporter

-This source-only package provides Apex support for easily adding notes and attachments (using the new content library objects) to Salesforce records, as well as bulk note importing.
+This unmanaged package provides Apex support for easily adding notes and attachments (using the new content library objects) to Salesforce records, as well as bulk note importing.
 100% test coverage is included.
+The package is distributed as Salesforce DX-format source code.

 [![CircleCI](https://circleci.com/gh/davidmreed/DMRNoteAttachmentImporter.svg?style=svg)](https://circleci.com/gh/davidmreed/DMRNoteAttachmentImporter)